parsleyhealth/recruiting/systems-design/README.md

   systems.

 - The EHR provides reliable timestamps, structured notes, and emits webhooks.
   Regrettably the data is all HL7-encoded.
-One of our brilliant engineers wrote a reliable-but-slow parser though.

 - All patients are reliably checked-in for their appointments when they arrive through the existing scheduler.
 We will be replacing the checkin tool in this